 In a nutshell; yes.
 Zendaya’s screentime in the first film itself is a little misleading given her dominance in its marketing, but if anything, her character Chani only makes sense given the (very large) role she’ll play in the sequel, and in Paul’s life in general.

 We know this for certain, because director Denis himself promised that if we did get a sequel, Zendaya will be a major part of it.

 Who joins the cast of Dune: Part Two?

-Additionally a casting call has been put out for Princess Irulan’s father, the mysterious Emperor of Dune’s Imperial Empire Padishah Emperor Shaddam IV, will be played by Christopher Walken (Pulp Fiction).
+Additionally Princess Irulan’s father, the mysterious Emperor of Dune’s Imperial Empire Padishah Emperor Shaddam IV, will be played by Christopher Walken (Pulp Fiction).
 His political machinations were hinted at many times in the first film.
 (Fun fact: in Alejandro Jodorowsky’s ill-fated attempt to make the first Dune film in the 70s, he wanted Salvidor Dalí to play the Emperor).

 There could be a whole host of other characters introduced thanks to the novel’s time jump too… but those would spoil the plot too much to reveal just yet.

 There’s definitely room for further sequels.
 Frank Herbert’s original Dune series comprises of six whole novels, and countless other prequels, spin-offs and continuations have spawned following the author’s death in 1986.